-RW: Although your art will have an impact on even an uninformed audience it may help if the viewer bring something to it in terms of an artworld context.
+RW: Although your art will have an impact on even an uninformed audience it may help if the viewer brings something to it in terms of an artworld context.

 Cannon: That’s where you need the informed audience.
 Those are the only people who bring the vocabulary, who speak the language.

 Cannon: Me too, actually.
-I know more and more about my own work, and I have learned more about art, in general.
+I know more and more about my own work, and I've learned more about art, in general.
 But I’ve learned enough to realize I really don’t know as much as I thought I did.
 I’m really not a very well informed viewer.
-But, as I progress I feel I do become a more informed art maker.
-I used to be Allan Rath’s studio assistant and we would have a lot of conversations about these kinds of things—he’s willing to think about stuff like this a lot too.
-You know, he’s a well established, successful artist, yet he doesn’t concern himself that much about other people’s art either.
+But as I progress, I feel I do become a more informed art maker.
+I used to be Allan Rath’s studio assistant and we would have a lot of conversations about these kinds of things; he’s willing to think about stuff like this a lot, too.
+You know, he’s a well established, successful artist, yet he doesn’t concern himself that much about other people’s art, either.

 RW: It makes me think of Wittgenstein.
 I gather he was not a student of philosophy, so to speak.
 As far as he was concerned, the thinking of other philosophers was not needed for his own work.
-I gather his thinking went something like this: I am as immersed in this world as anyone else.
-It is the one that contains all the elements we have to come to grips with, and my ability to struggle with, and to think clearly about them, has nothing at all to do with knowing what Kant thought, for instance.
+I gather his thinking went something like this: I'm as immersed in this world as anyone else.
+It contains all the elements we need to come to grips with, and my ability to struggle with, and to think clearly about these elements, has nothing to do with knowing what Kant thought, for instance.

 Cannon: I wish I’d said that!
 That’s how I feel as well.
-But it opens a can of worms for me.
-I’ve definitely mulled this over, because I originally came at art-making from a populist point of view, with a strongly anti-elitist stance.
+But it opens a can of worms.
+I’ve definitely mulled this over, because I originally came at art-making from a populist point of view with a strongly anti-elitist stance.

 The can of worms that it opens for me is that while I want to think that it’s a valid point that everybody experiences life and struggles with it, still you have to bring in an individual’s ability to articulate their struggles in a way that other people can understand.
 I find describing work problematic because it unnaturally reduces and restricts it.
 And similarly I find the critical dialogue and discourse problematic.
 If you think too much about the art world you begin to unconsciously steer your work as you get wrapped up in what the art world wants.
-You lose sight of what I interpret Wittgenstein’s point of view to be, that he, as a human being fundamentally, aside from the currently fashionable discourse, is simply struggling with the things he is struggling with.
+You lose sight of what I interpret Wittgenstein’s point of view to be, that he, as a human being fundamentally - aside from the currently fashionable discourse - is simply struggling with the things he's struggling with.

 I guess I have come into a more elitist position as I go along because I realize that the whole thing is a language.
-And there isn’t any deep and fundamental voice for art as the romantic notion had it, you know, that you could tap into this universal wellspring of truth and beauty and meaning and all that.
+And there isn’t any deep and fundamental voice for art as the romantic notion had it, you know - that you could tap into this universal wellspring of truth and beauty and meaning and all that.
 That’s just not there.
 At least now it’s not.
 That’s what I believe.
-I’m real interested in, what do they call them nowadays, what do they call it when you’re driving along and you see a 60 foot Madonna made out of hubcaps?
+I’m real interested in - what do they call it when you’re driving along and you see a sixty-foot Madonna made out of hubcaps?